 Osteoporosis is not only a women's disease.
 Yes, men can have it too.
 There are cases of osteoporosis-related hip fractures in men over the age of 50.
-So, if you are a man nearing or over 50 years old, what should you know about this condition?
+So, if you are a man nearing or over 50 years old, you should know about this condition.

 Throughout your lifetime, your bones are constantly changing.
 Old bone is being removed and new bone is being added.
 When you are young, your bones grow stronger because you are building bone.
 Sometime around your late twenties to early thirties, this changes, and you may begin to lose bone faster than it is added.

 Osteoporosis occurs when your bones become weak and brittle and can break easily.
 The hip, spine, and wrist are the most common locations of osteoporosis-related fractures.
 Fractures are a major threat to people’s mobility and independence—and they can be deadly.
 There is the possibility of death due to complications in the first year after a hip fracture.
 Everyone is susceptible to osteoporosis, but the following factors increase the risk in men of developing it:

 Since women are at higher risk of developing osteoporosis, the media and the healthcare industry usually focus on osteoporosis in women.
 Because of this emphasis on women, men may not even be aware that they are also at risk.
 It is true that men do not experience rapid bone loss in their 50s like women do.
 But by age 65 or 70, men and women are losing bone mass at the same rate.
 As men get older, their risk of developing osteoporosis increases substantially.

 Many cases of osteoporosis in men are due to age-related bone loss, but some of the cases are due to some secondary cause.
 Some secondary causes are:

 To help preserve your bone health: